Wire Mesh Panels

 T post step 1 - mark area

-Mark a straight line for the fence between the two end posts.
+Mark a line between the end posts.

 Step 2 – Measure Distance